History of Belfast: Third Home Rule Bill, World War, and partition 1912–1921

 Unionists portrayed themselves as making a "great sacrifice" by conceding 26 counties, three of which were part of Ulster.
 In reality, the arrangement actually suited their interests, as it consolidated their power as a Protestant majority over the North.
 Some British authorities assumed that having two "Home Rule" parliaments in Ireland would be an acceptable compromise for Nationalists, who were not informed of the proposal beforehand.
 Counties County Tyrone and County Fermanagh had Nationalist majorities, yet were to be included in Northern Ireland.
 Despite Edward Carson suggesting that the four most Protestant counties would be viable in 1914, Unionists persisted in including these counties as part of the desired six.
-On 23 December 1920, amidst political unrest, the Government of Ireland Act 1920 entered the statute book, officially creating the province of Northern Ireland.
+On 23 December 1920, amidst political unrest, the Government of Ireland Act 1920 entered the statute book, officially creating Northern Ireland.

 Edward Carson privately disagreed with the idea of partition and the devolution of Ulster.
 Claiming poor health, Carson retired from public life and gave the leadership of the Ulster Unionists to James Craig.
 Elections on 24 May 1921 gave Unionists a landslide victory with 40 seats, while Sinn Féin and other Irish Nationalists won only six seats each.
 James Craig became the first Prime Minister of Northern Ireland.
 Partition did little to settle political turmoil in Ireland.
 Many Irish Republicans rejected the "British" Dublin parliament and, instead, Sinn Féin took their majority and founded their own separatist assembly, the Dáil Éireann.
 From January 1919, guerrilla fighting between security forces and the Irish Republican Army (IRA) increased, eventually escalating into the Anglo-Irish War.
 With the creation of Northern Ireland, violence in Ireland only intensified, though conflict would take on two distinct natures in the north and in the south.